References

 NOTE: compound filters will drastically accelerate the generation by reducing the size of the catalog of commercially available building blocks that is explored by the algorithm.

-- Products: In this panel, add constraints on the final generated molecules.
-Specify structural constraints based on RDKit descriptors in the "Descriptors" tab; input the SMARTS for required and/or forbidden substructures in the "Substructures" tab; or upload a csv file with custom Pains/Tox list of SMILES in the "Pains/Tox" tab.
+Products: In this panel, add constraints on the final generated molecules.
+Specify structural constraints based on RDKit descriptors, input the SMARTS for required and/or forbidden substructures, or select a list of forbidden PAINS/Tox.